 Self-regulation – Susanna was convinced that "self-will is the root of all sin and misery," and worked to help her children develop self-control.

 Positive reinforcement – Susanna believed, "That every signal [sic] act of obedience…should always be commended and frequently rewarded."
-When the thought is there, but the execution lacking, Susanna adds that parents should then "sweetly" direct the child on "how to do better for the future."
+When a child misses the mark, Susanna recommends that parents "sweetly" direct the child on "how to do better for the future."

 Discipline – When needed, Susanna strived to discipline appropriately.
 "Some [infractions] should be overlooked and taken no notice of, and others mildly reproved," she wrote, "but no willful transgression ought ever to be forgiven children without chastisement, less or more, as the nature and circumstances of the offence require."